MIDL-Conference/midl-website-2020/pages/index.md

 After the registration period is over the Submission button will be inactive.
 To upload your pdf, select your paper and press “Revision”.

+---

+**Challenge proposal are now closed.
+Instructions will be sent to organizers before February 3rd.**